 We did notice however, that searches for stock footage tended to turn up fewer results on Animoto.
 For instance, a search for ‘puppy’ videos turned up just 28 results (albeit thousands of photos.)

-On the other hand, the same search in Biteable’s premium stock library resulted in 100+ adorable pups to choose from.
+On the other hand, the same search in Biteable’s premium stock library resulted in too many adorable puppy videos to count.

 Music sets the mood in a video, and Biteable gives you 88+ tunes to choose from in different styles and energy levels.
 You can also upload your own voice or music track.
 Plus, all of our music options are available for both free and paid plans.